MicrogreenSolarCorp/EPDataLog/Developer_README.md

 ## Notes
 - Whenever a zip file is created for a release, **Make sure the README.md file is bundled in there**.
 Otherwise, the user won't know how to use the program if they can't access the README on github.

+- For some reason, when the Mac execuatables are zipped on windows, they cannot be opened properly on Mac.
+Thus, make sure to zip the Mac executables on Mac.